22 Ways To Create A Secure Attachment

 How to get parenting help

 Parenting has been called the most difficult job in the world.
-If you find that you can't be the parent you would like to be, you can talk to a counselor to make positive changes in your attitudes and behaviors.
+If you find that you can't be the parent you would like to be and are having trouble with attachment style in your children, you can talk to a counselor to make positive changes in your attitudes and behaviors.
+A professional can help guide you through the process of making your child’s attachment secure.

 Online interventions for parents have also been proven to deliver many benefits.
 A recent meta-analysis of the available research concluded that internet-based parenting programs were associated with decreased parenting stress, child anxiety, behavioral problems, and more.